UBC-CIC/AceIT-ECE-Capstone/README.md

 - Important:
   > Please note that due to aws resource name constraints, the prefix should only contain lowercase letters.
   > First time deploying will take ~25 minutes, please be patient.
+  > If your Canvas server has an TLS certificate, then replace all `verify=False` to `verify=True` in this repository to enable secure communication.

 #### Frontend Configuration